 - Take a deep breath and lift your shoulders up to slowly rotate.

-- Move your shoulders back while lifted so that you squeeze your shoulder blades together.
+- Move your shoulders back while lifted so that you squeeze your shoulder blade muscles together.

 - Exhale and lower your shoulders.